-There are many sources you can use to collect the data from your employees, but most organisations might need to conduct some additional voluntary survey to acquire self-identification data, such as religion or sexual orientation.
+There are many sources you can use to collect the data from your employees, but most organisations might need to conduct some additional voluntary surveys to acquire self-identification data, such as religion or sexual orientation.

 Be transparent about how these pieces of information could be used.
 Otherwise, it leads to ambiguity and mistrust.
-This step is crucial to make your employees feel more comfortable with being exposed as it shows how much you are committed to developing diversity, equity and inclusion initiative in the workplace.
+This step is crucial to make your employees feel more comfortable with being exposed as it shows how much you are committed to developing diversity, equity and inclusion initiatives in the workplace.

 However, please remember that these demographics could not entirely represent every individual.
 Stereotypes are extremely harmful to your DE&I plan; hence, keep revising them throughout this whole journey.